steipete/steipete.com/_posts/2021-01-21-fixing-keyboardshortcut-in-swiftui.md

  This is mangled Swift, but it's not hard to see what the unmangled function name is called - it's our `didChangeAllowedBehaviors(from:to")` and a lambda inside it.
 Nowhere else.

+ ## Who triggers `didChangeAllowedBehaviors`?

  Who triggers an allowed behavior change?
 We can search for `SwiftUI.UIHostingController.allowedBehaviors.setter`, since `didChangeAllowedBehaviors` is triggered when the setter is invoked.

- - `int _$s7SwiftUI16AppSceneDelegateC9sceneItemAA0D4ListV0G0VyF()`
+ - `_$s7SwiftUI16AppSceneDelegateC9sceneItemAA0D4ListV0G0VyF()`
- - `int _$s7SwiftUI16RootViewDelegateC07hostingD0_9didMoveToyAA010_UIHostingD0CyxG_So8UIWindowCSgtAA0D0RzlF(int arg0, int arg1)`
+ - `_$s7SwiftUI16RootViewDelegateC07hostingD0_9didMoveToyAA010_UIHostingD0CyxG_So8UIWindowCSgtAA0D0RzlF(int arg0, int arg1)`

 So there's two mechanisms that trigger this:
 - SwiftUI-based app lifecycle
-- A RootView delegate
+- A root view delegate

 This matches our previous tests.
 SwiftUI app lifecycle works, and if we add the `UIHostingController` as a root view controller, the RootView delegate also triggers the change.

-We can check via a fuzzy breakpoint if a RootViewDelegate is created in the non-working variant via `breakpoint set --func-regex RootViewDelegate`, and sure enough there are 13 matches, but non fires.
+We can check via a fuzzy breakpoint if a `RootViewDelegate` is created in the non-working variant via `breakpoint set --func-regex RootViewDelegate`, and sure enough there are 13 matches, but none fires.

-When searching for `RootViewDelegate(` in the full-text SwiftUI.m, there is only one match, in `s7SwiftUI14_UIHostingViewC15didMoveToWindowyyF`.
+When searching for `RootViewDelegate(` in the full-text `SwiftUI.m` file, there is only one match, in `s7SwiftUI14_UIHostingViewC15didMoveToWindowyyF`.
 This further confirms our theory.
+It seems Apple simply forgot a code path to create the keyboard shortcut bridge for the most likely use case - using SwiftUI in existing UIKit apps, where it makes sense.

 ## Tweaking the Workaround